- Who majors in IdLS?

 How will I know my declaration has been processed?

-You will receive an email to indicate who your IdLS advisor will be and all contact information.
 Once your declaration has been processed through the Registrar's office the information will be noted on your MyMadison

 How do I know if my IdLS and Education information is correct?